Willow Smith's David Coma Outfit at the 2022 Oscars Afterparty

 Smith’s outfit, styled by Chloe and Chanel Delgadillo, which consisted of black David Koma trousers and a cutout crop top with red jewelry running along the long sleeves.
 Smith added his own touch with tiny sunglasses, racing gloves, pointed-toe platform booties, and a double-wrap belt.
 For her jewelry, Smith wore a single key earring by Era and a Salvador Terran Obsidian star choker sourced from Tab Vintage.

-Smith was in attendance with his family as they celebrated dad Will Smith’s Best Actor win.
-Earlier in the evening, the “King Richard” actor had a dispute with…
+Smith celebrating daddy with his family Will Smith‘s Best Actor Wins, Earlier in the Evening, “King Richard” Actors Was heard from…